 A radio facility can be seen on top of Badger Mountain, northeast of Tikaboo Peak.
-It was expanded in 1998, and it is part of a radio system that provides real-time 3D position data for aircraft during Red Flag air exercises, and quite possibly for experimental aircraft operating in the area as well.
-A total of 15 such sites in various locations form the Air Combat Maneuvering and Instrumentation (ACMI) Range within the Nellis Range complex.
+It was expanded in 1998, and it is part of a radio system that provides real-time 3D position data for aircraft during Red Flag air exercises.
+A total of 15 such sites in various locations form the Nellis Air Combat Training System (ACTS) Range within the Nellis Range complex.
 There is some good evidence that the system is operated by Cubic Defense Systems, a civilian contractor and according to their web site "the worldwide leader in combat training systems".

 Some say there is also a camera on top of Badger Mountain, to watch the trail up to the Area 51 view spot at the top of Tikaboo.
 Photos of the site from Tikaboo showed some detail (see bottom photo), but not enough to satisfy my curiosity.